Event sourcing

 Command handler and Effect

-The command handler receives the current ActorContext, the incoming command, and the current projected state.
+The command handler receives the current projected state, the ActorContext, and the incoming command — in that order: ($state, $ctx, $cmd).
 It returns an Effect:

-Effect::persist(...$events)— write one or more events to the store, then apply them via the event handler.Effect::none()— acknowledge the command without persisting (useful for read queries).Effect::reply($to, $message)— send a reply as the sole effect.Effect::stash()— buffer the command for later; replay after$ctx->unstashAll().Effect::stop()— stop the actor after the effect completes.Effect::unhandled()— route to dead letters.
+Effect::persist(...$events)— write one or more events to the store, then apply them via the event handler.Effect::none()— acknowledge the command without persisting; any chained side-effects are dropped.Effect::reply($to, $message)— send a reply as the sole effect (use this for read queries).Effect::stash()— buffer the command for later; replay after$ctx->unstashAll().Effect::stop()— stop the actor after the effect completes.Effect::unhandled()— route to dead letters.

 Event handler